 Mathias Dahlgren has two restaurants in Stockholm, both located in the same building as Grand Hotel.
 Mathias Dahlgren – Matbaren is his more casual and less pretentious food bar, but it has still been awarded one Michelin star by the French guide.
 Mathias Dahlgren – Matsalen has two-Michelin-stars and is a more classic fine dining restaurant, where you typically get a full tasting menu.
 In the food bar, however, there’s only an à la carte-menu.

-This was the first stop on our latest trip to make the Foodie Guide to Stockholm.
+This was the first stop on our latest trip to make A Foodie’s Guide to Stockholm.
 We came directly from the airport and barely made it in time for our reservation.
 Luckily they took great care of us when we arrived.
 The menu awaited us as we sat down, printed on a large sheet of paper placed inside a wooden tray on the table.
-Shortly after taking a seat we get a brown paper bag from our table host, filled with homemade flatbreads and served with delicious salted butter.
+Shortly after taking a seat, we get a brown paper bag from our table host filled with housemade flatbreads that were served with delicious salted butter.
 There’s no doubt the pace is quick here, which seems to be a trademark of Mathias Dahlgren – Matbaren.
-You order one dish at the time, and they bring it out freshly made within minutes.
+You order one dish at a time, and they bring it out freshly made within minutes.

 We picked their signature dish steam bun, as well as two options from the vegetable section.
-The white asparagus was a decent dish, but the real delicacy were the Jerusalem artichokes with salted lemon and browned butter.
+The white asparagus was a decent dish, but the real delicacy was the Jerusalem artichoke with salted lemon and browned butter.
 Mouthwatering and perfectly balanced.
-Crispy and soft, salty, sweet, bitter and full of umami at the same time.
+Crispy and soft, salty, sweet, bitter, and full of umami at the same time.

-Have you tried both Matbaren and Matsalen?
+Have you tried both Matbaren, Matsalen, or both?
 Please share which one is your favorite in the comments.